 Putting aside the delay and all that, I think I’d also summarise the whole Singapore Airlines Suites Class A380 sleeping experience as … surreal.

 This will sound trite to people who can sleep on planes.
 But for a fussy sleeper like me, I’ve never in 34 years managed more than 30 minutes of continuous sleep on a plane.
 Not even in business class.
 This is because I am constantly aware of the presence of strangers around me.
 I snap awake the moment a cabin crew walks past me.

 Not so this time.
 Lying there in my sleeping suite, I actually felt a little creeped out.
 It was so quiet and secluded.
 There was almost, almost, no difference to me being in an actual hotel room by myself.

 To share a little more, the rest of the flight was incredibly pleasant too.
 For once I did not, at all, check the flight progress/route on the IFE system.
 You know, what you constantly do when you can’t wait for the plane to land?

 Not to exaggerate, but I briefly closed my eyes after watching Sakamichi no Apollon, and was woken up minutes later by a soft bump.
 Oh gosh, we have landed at Kansai Airport.
 Oh gosh!
 All me things and freebies are still scattered about.
 I haven’t even packed!

 At Kansai Airport

-Summary: Not quite what I expected for my first Singapore Airlines Suites Class flight, overall.
+Indulgent but still not quite what I expected for my first luxury flight, no thanks to the delay.
 But oh well.
 As the Japanese say, shoganai.